-The trends in the Virgin Islands total motor vehicle fatalities, alcohol related fatalities, and non-alcohol-related fatalities are shown Table 1.
-It is suggested that the alcohol related crash figures may be significantly higher; however, the law does not permit for testing all drivers involved in fatal crashes.
-Law enforcement efforts have not been as vigorous as planned, due in pat to the lack of manpower to conduct field sobriety check points.
-Nonetheless the tables present a clear picture of the alcohol related traffic incidences that is cause for concern.
+The trends in the Virgin Islands alook lareland crushes, it chost related for direct and alcohol related in transcand decled related in the alcohol related crush, there is an alcohol related crush there is a supervise and higher however, the law does not permit for testing all drivers involved in furtherishes.
+Law enforcement efforts have not been as vigorous as planned, due in part to the lack of equipment and many over the conduct field solvery check points.
+Nonetheless the tables present a clear picture of the alcohol related mutific incidences that is cause for concern.